International Translation Day - September 30

 International Translation Day

 International Translation Day is celebrated every year on September 30.
-The holiday is dedicated to the profession which unites different continents, countries, and nationalities.
-Today there are a huge number of areas in which translators work – artistic, technical, oral, terminology, and professional.
-On this day, pay attention to linguists and thank them for their interesting and useful work.
+This holiday honors a profession that unites continents, countries, and cultures.
+Today, translators work in many fields—literary, technical, interpreting, terminology, and more.
+On this day, take a moment to appreciate linguists and thank them for their important and valuable work.

 History

-Today it is difficult to imagine the world without translators, because then we would not be able to read foreign literature or watch films in the original language.
-In such a world, great works and achievements in various sciences would lose all meaning.
-Translators perform an important mission with their work – they unite nations, establish dialogue, and increase the productivity of international discussions.
+It is hard to imagine our world without translators, as we would not be able to enjoy foreign literature or watch films in different languages.
+Without them, many great achievements in science and culture would be inaccessible.
+Translators play a crucial role in bringing nations together, facilitating dialogue, and boosting international cooperation.
 The holiday was established by the International Federation of Translators in 1953.

 Interesting Facts

-• September 30 was not chosen by chance – this is a holiday dedicated to St. Jerome, who translated the Bible from Greek manuscripts into Latin.
+• September 30 is also the feast day of St. Jerome, who translated the Bible from Greek manuscripts into Latin.

 • The most translated book in the world is the Bible.

-Thank the translators for their work.
-If you know a linguist, you can do it personally.
-If not, write a thank you post on social networks.
-Try to translate something or sign up for a foreign language course.
-If you are engaged in choosing a profession, think about working as an interpreter – it is prestigious, honorable, and very exciting.
+Thank translators for their dedication—if you know a linguist, reach out personally.
+If not, post your appreciation on social media.
+Try translating something yourself or enroll in a foreign language course.
+If you are considering your future career, think about working as an interpreter or translator—it’s a prestigious, honorable, and fascinating path.

 International Translation Day is observed on September 30 each year.